 cycle-path.
 Behind the bus-stop.

-Neither of these are described as superhighways, of course.
+Neither of these examples of Dutch cycle-paths are described as superhighways, of course.
 They're simply efficient city cycle paths.
 Junctions on them have been shown previously.

 |Dutch superhighway by busy road.|